Last updated: May 3, 2026

 | California | California does not offer one big statewide age-only exemption.
 The main senior-specific statewide help is PTP, and if you move, Prop 19 can be a major tax saver. | State Controller and your county assessor or tax collector | PTP is a lien-backed postponement, not a permanent discount. |

-| Texas | Texas offers some of the clearest over-65 protection because the extra school exemption and tax ceiling are statewide. | Local appraisal district | The ceiling mainly protects school taxes, not every local charge. |
+| Texas | Texas offers clear over-65 protection because the extra school exemption and tax ceiling are statewide. | Local appraisal district | The ceiling mainly protects school taxes, not every local charge. |

 | Florida | Florida relief depends heavily on local adoption.
 The state sets the income limit, but your county or city decides whether the extra senior exemption exists. | County property appraiser for exemptions; county tax collector for deferral | You usually must have homestead first, and missing March 1 can cost a full tax year. |

 | New York | New York splits relief between the state-run STAR system and local senior exemptions.
-For new homeowners, the STAR exemption is closed, so the credit matters more. | State Homeowner Benefit Portal and local assessor | Local adoption controls whether the newer 65% senior exemption option is available. |
+For new homeowners, the old STAR exemption is closed, so the credit matters more. | State Homeowner Benefit Portal and local assessor | Local adoption controls whether the newer 65% senior exemption option is available. |

 | Illinois | Illinois has multiple senior programs, but the timing is tricky.
-The state expanded the deferral program now, while the bigger Senior Freeze income caps are tied to later tax years. | Chief county assessment office and county treasurer | “Freeze” does not mean your whole bill stays flat. |
+The deferral limit and Senior Freeze limit do not affect the same bills in the same year. | Chief county assessment office and county treasurer | “Freeze” does not mean your whole bill stays flat. |

 | Pennsylvania | Pennsylvania stands out because homeowners and renters can both qualify under PTRR. | myPATH or PA-1000 paper filing | It is a rebate after the fact, not an immediate lower tax bill. |

-| Washington | Washington is one of the most county-specific states.
-The state publishes the framework, but the income thresholds differ by county. | County assessor | You must check the current threshold table and renewal rules, not just your age. |
+| Washington | Washington is county-specific.
+The state publishes the framework, but income thresholds differ by county. | County assessor | You must check the current threshold table and renewal rules, not just your age. |

 - Ask for the reason in writing.
-Many denials are really document problems, not permanent no’s.
+Many denials are document problems, not permanent no’s.
 Ask what was missing, which income year was used, and whether the office counted the right owners, spouse, or disability records.

 - Ask about review or appeal rights right away.
 Florida homeowners may need the county Value Adjustment Board.
 Texas homeowners may need the appraisal review process.
 New York homeowners should ask the assessor about the local deadline.
 Illinois homeowners may need the county board of review or another local appeal path.
 Deadlines are short.